-We caught up with Jatri Co-founder and CEO Aziz Arman to have a better understanding of Jatri’s business, how the company operates, the state of its business and its long-term ambition, the business of new mobility solutions, what does it take to raise investment, the anatomy of running a startup, and psychological aspects of being a founder and much more.
+We recently caught up with Jatri Co-founder and CEO Aziz Arman to have a better understanding of Jatri’s business, how the company operates, the state of its business and its long-term ambition, the business of new mobility solutions, what does it take to raise investment, the anatomy of running a startup, and psychological aspects of being a founder and much more.

 Future Startup: Could you please tell us about your background and your path to entrepreneurship?

 Aziz Arman: I am the CEO and co-founder of Jatri, a tech startup dedicated to solving everyday mobility issues.
 Using our app, we’ve mapped all buses with real-time locations into our app, enhancing and improving your commute momentously.

 Jatri was founded back in early 2019 with two buses that traversed through only one route.
 Today, a year later, we have 100+ buses and 30K+ unique users on our platform.
 Commuting has always been an integral part of our everyday lives, so we knew that we would need to address commuting issues in an intuitive and meaningful manner.
 That realization is where Jatri came from.